Festival Team

 Southeast Asian Short Film Competition

-Vess Chua is a Bangkok and Singapore-based film programmer drawn to films exploring speculative histories, collective anxieties, and resistance in Southeast Asian cinema.
-Currently pursuing a master’s in Curatorial Practice at Chulalongkorn University, her research aims to cultivate a more receptive environment for time-based media within film festivals.
+She is drawn to films exploring speculative histories, collective anxieties, and resistance in Southeast Asian cinema.
+Currently pursuing a Master’s in Curatorial Practice at Chulalongkorn University, her research aims to cultivate a more receptive environment for time-based media within film festivals.

 Gabriel Goh